 SILE follows exactly in TeX's footsteps for each of these three areas that have stood the test of time; it contains a slavish port of the TeX line-breaking algorithm which has been tested to produce exactly the same output as TeX given equivalent input.
-But as SILE is itself written in an interpreted language, it is very easy to extend or alter the behaviour of the SILE typesetter.
+But as SILE is itself written in an interpreted language,2 it is very easy to extend or alter the behaviour of the SILE typesetter.

 For instance, one of the things that TeX can't do particularly well is typesetting on a grid.
 This a must-have feature for anyone typesetting bibles and other documents to be printed on thin paper.
 Typesetting on a grid means that each line of text will line up between the front and back of each piece of paper producing much less visual bleed-through when printed on thin paper.
 This a fairly difficult task to accomplish in TeX.
 There are various solutions trying to address it, but they are complex and have limitations.
-In SILE, you can alter the behaviour of the typesetter and include a reasonably short add-on package to enable grid typesetting.
+In SILE, the core behaviours of the typesetter itself can easily be altered, even on the fly in a document.
+There is a reasonably short add-on package shipped with SILE by default to enable grid typesetting.